Dil2010/Dil2010/README.md

 - 🌱 I’m currently learning Solidify
 - 👯 I’m looking to collaborate on Linkdn
 - 🤔 I’m looking for help with Python
-- 💬 Ask me about Python
+- 💬 Ask me about Python-
-- //📫 How to reach me: [Medium @dilanudawattha](https://medium.com/@iamdilanudawattha),[YouTube @DEvD](https://www.youtube.com/channel/UCmquTYR29XUPKmmZ7653O1w/videos)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I am a big fan of MCU